-That said, box trucking businesses in the US can expect to pay between $1,100 and $2,500 a month for their insurance needs.
+That said, box trucking businesses in the US can expect to pay an average of $812 per month, or $9,744 per year, per truck for their commercial box truck insurance.
 These costs are general estimates based on our general market survey.
 In reality, depending on the several factors that we describe in details below, you might get higher or lower prices for your box truck insurance premium.

 Box truck business might need other coverages.
 Below are some estimates of other coverages that a box trucking business may pay:

 |Physical damage insurance||$2,208 per year|

 |Non-trucking liability insurance, or also called bobtail insuance||$432 per year|